 Lighter - Stronger - Faster

-We are pleased to announce the launch of the Zentrack A1, which will be officially unveiled in early 2020.
-Test drives can be booked from the end of January.
+We are pleased to announce the launch of the Zentrack A1, which will be officially unveiled in 2020.
+Test drives can be booked from the end of August.
 The main features of the car are:

 Managing Director John Avery explains:

 “The Zentrack project began in late 2015, following extensive discussions with Mark Edwards (then MD of Zenos cars) around taking a Zenos E10R road car and turning it into a proper race car, and then to be able to offer various upgrade packages to existing and future owners of Zenos road cars.